 Important Whenever you modify a vApp network, as we do in this example, you must be sure that the modifications are consistent with the network connection requirements of the virtual machines in the vApp.
 The vApp in this example contains a single virtual machine.
 Its NetworkConnection element, shown in Example: Configuration Links in a Vm Element, specifies an IP address that will not be available after the vApp network is reconfigured as shown here.
 Example: Update a NetworkConnectionSection corrects this problem.
 This example uses the IpScope element to restrict the IP addresses available on a vApp network.
-It is usually more practical to use a wide range of addresses available on a vApp network.
-It is usually more practical to use a wide range of addresses available on a vApp network the FirewallRules apply, as shown in Example: Update a NetworkConnectionSection.
+It is usually more practical to use a wide range of addresses available on a vApp network and apply any firewall-related IP address restrictions by modifying the NetworkConnectionSection of the Vm to which the FirewallRules apply, as shown in Example: Update a NetworkConnectionSection.
 A wider range of IP addresses allows you to modify this vApp to include additional virtual machines, and the IP address restriction applied in Example: Update a NetworkConnectionSection allows the FirewallRules in this example to remain valid.